who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 ### 8.4 Temporal UI correlation

 Every dashboard execution stores the Temporal namespace, workflow ID, and run ID.
 The dashboard builds a Temporal UI history URL from those fields.
-Operators can move from the business-facing FlowForge view to Temporal's event history without searching manually.
+Operators can move from the business-facing Nutanix Workflow Orchestrator view to Temporal's event history without searching manually.

 ## 9. Configuration-Driven Design